zeta-chain/docs/docs/developers/omnichain/zrc-20.md

 the process incurs additional fees.
 Unlike EVM-based chains, each deposited Bitcoin output incurs a fee when it is spent.
 To address this, both the depositor and the withdrawer share the cost of the spend.
 This fee is charged in advance as a deposit fee.

-Currently, the rate is set at 20 satoshis per virtual byte (sats/vB), but it may vary according to market conditions.
+The Bitcoin deposit fee is calculated with the following formula:

+$$
+DepositFee = AverageFeeRateBlockX * GasPriceMultiplier * DepositIncurredVBytes
+$$

+Where `DepositIncurredVBytes` is fixed as `68vB` and the `GasPriceMultiplier` defaults to 2 currently.

 ## Depositing Supported ERC-20 Tokens as ZRC-20